top of page

 The God, our friend

-The God that taught us to pray
+The God who taught us to pray

 Our struggles are one, too many